jeftegoes/AwsOverview/README.md

 ### 21.1.
 Amazon Cognito

-- **Amazon Cognito lets you add user sign-up, sign-in, and access control to your web and mobile apps quickly and easily.**
+- **Amazon Cognito lets you add user sign-up, sign-in, and access control to your web and mobile apps quickly and easily.** [AWS Cognito](AWS%20Cognito.md)
-- Identity for your Web and Mobile applications users (potentially millions).
-- Instead of creating them an IAM user, you create a user in Cognito.

 ### 21.2.
 AWS Organizations